mkell85/servlet-seed/README.md

 # servlet-seed
 Seed project for a servlet application.
 Includes sane configurations in deployment descriptor.
+Also includes database scripts.